 4. Don’t Leave Your Car Inactive

 Your car battery can typically go without use for two months; however, this is far from ideal.
-An inactive car means the battery isn’t charging, so it’s best to take your car for at least a thirty minute drive once a week if you are not a regular user.
+An inactive car means it isn’t charging, so it’s best to take your car for at least a thirty minute drive once a week if you are not a regular user.

 If you leave your car unused for an extended period, check the charging and electrolyte level before you set out.